knobs-dials/latexcolor/README.md

 Sure it works, but I'm saying that you would _not_ want to adopt this into other software as-is, you would probably just use it for inspiration for better code.

+It was also written a decade ago so needs to be told about some new common messages.

 ##Use